guanyuelee/guanyuelee.github.io/_publications/multimedia2021.md

     display: inline-block;
     color: black;
     padding: 2px;">
-    Figure x.
+    Figure 3.
 Some of the directions in BigGAN.
     </div>
 </center>